While some people are lucky enough to be near places where they can ski all year round, most of us need to put our ski gear away once springtime hits.

 Be sure to check out this video if you need a quick and easy refresher about how to care for and store your ski boots.
 Proper storage will ensure that your boots will last for many years and continue to look great at the same time.

-If you have some other great tips and information about storing ski boots, we would love to hear from you in the comment section below!
+If you have some other great tips and information about storing ski boots, I’d love to hear from you.
+Please share your thoughts in the comment section below.